Nervous System Stress in Children: Signs and Natural Support

 • Breech presentations

-Everyday Childhood Activities
+Everyday Childhood Stressors

 • Learning to walk (lots of falls!)